.com vs .net: The Real Difference and Which One Wins

 3. Building credibility with a .net domain

 Wondering if a .net domain can establish trust like a .com?
 The answer lies in how you build your brand.
-A professionally designed, user-friendly website with high-quality content goes a long way.
+A user-friendly design, a professional website with high-quality content goes a long way.
 Add transparency through clear contact details, visible policies and strong security features like SSL.

 These elements boost credibility regardless of your domain extension.
 Many successful blogs, tech startups and online businesses use .net without issue.
 Ultimately, trust comes from the experience you create not just the letters after your domain name.